apache/directory-fortress-core/README.md

 -------------------------------------------------------------------------------
 # README for Apache Fortress Core

  * Version 1.0-RC41
  * last updated: January 7, 2016
  * Apache Fortress Core System Architecture Diagram
  ![Apache Fortress Core System Architecture](images/fortress-core-system-arch.png "Apache Fortress Core System Architecture")

 -------------------------------------------------------------------------------
-# Table of Contents
+## Table of Contents

  * Document Overview
- * Tips for first-time users of Apache Fortress
+ * Tips for first-time users.
  * SECTION 0.
 Prerequisites
  * SECTION 1.
-Options for using Apache Fortress and LDAP server together.
+Options for using Apache Fortress and LDAP.
  * SECTION 2.
 Instructions for using Apache Fortress and ApacheDS LDAP server.
  * SECTION 3.
 Instructions for using Apache Fortress and Symas OpenLDAP server.
  * SECTION 4.
 Instructions for using Apache Fortress and native OpenLDAP server.
  * SECTION 5.
 Instructions to pull Apache Fortress Core source code from GIT.
  * SECTION 6.
 Instructions to build software package.
  * SECTION 7.
-Instructions for installing OpenLDAP.
+Instructions for configuring OpenLDAP.
  * SECTION 8.
 Instructions for using Apache Fortress with OpenLDAP.
  * SECTION 9.
 Instructions to integration test.
  * SECTION 10.
 Instructions to load policy data using Apache Fortress Load utility.